agiilz/salesforce-ag-log-viewer/README.md

 ## Future Improvements

    * Add option to enable logs for a specific user from extension
+   * Add an option to filter to show only DEBUG_LOG in the downloaded log

 ## Release Notes

+### 1.0.9

+Visual Indicator Improvements:
+* Added yellow circle indicator while logs are being downloaded
+* Fixed state preservation during auto-refresh
+* Improved visual feedback when downloading and reading logs

 ### 1.0.6